kevinpruvost/VulkanTraining/README.md

 Command buffers are also created from a **Command Pool**, unlike most of the Vulkan objects.

+Command buffers then submits continously its commands to the appropriate queus for execution.

 ## Command Pool

 It's just a structure that manages every commands allocated dynamically.
 It's very useful for Vulkan to manage memory in an easier way, so that allocated commands can be all freed from one place.